fouwels/pushman-sharp/readme.md

 Methods are documented through intellisense, or you can lookup the xml comments manually.
 Source documentation at: http://pushman.dfl.mn/documentation

-Use DNVM to build outside of visual studio, uses the vnext/asp.net 6 project system, rather than msbuild
+Use DNVM to build outside of visual studio, uses the vnext/asp.net 6 project system, rather than msbuild.

-Available on nuget as package 'pushcs' (Install-Package pushcs) https://www.nuget.org/packages/pushcs/
+Available on nuget as package 'pushcs' (Install-Package pushcs) https://www.nuget.org/packages/pushcs/.